UPDATED: March 2019

-I have stayed enough days to make a compilation of the best things to do in Koh Phangan.
+The first one I have visited was Koh Phangan island (or Ko Pha Ngan).
+It was the right choice as it appeared to be my favorite Thai Island!
+I have stayed for enough days to make a compilation of the best things to do in Koh Phangan for you.
 I also selected a list of places to stay in Koh Phangan for all budgets!

 Here are my Top 9 Things to do in Koh Phangan: